BlockstreamResearch/bip-frost-dkg/README.md

     A return value of False means that `cert` is not a valid certificate.

     You MUST NOT delete `state2` in this case.
-    The reason is that some other participant may have a valid certificate and thus deem the DKG run successful.
+    The reason is that some other participant may have a valid certificate and thus deem the DKG session successful.
     That other participant will rely on us not having deleted `state2`.
     Once you obtain that valid certificate, you can call `chilldkg_finalize` again with that certificate.
     """